Harry Potter: Wizards Unite uses AR to create a mobile mystery game

-First announced in 2017, the Harry Potter: Wizards Unite augmented reality game will be familiar to anyone who's played the wildly successful Pokemon Go.
+Out now in the US, the Harry Potter: Wizards Unite augmented reality game will be familiar to anyone who's played the wildly successful Pokemon Go and even Niantic's first game, Ingress.
 Relying on your phone's GPS, you move around the physical world and interact with beasts, objects, points of interest and other witches and wizards you come across on your game's map.

-The game is a joint effort from WB Games San Francisco and Niantic under the Portkey Games label.
-It'll be released before the end of the year, the game developers said at a briefing at Niantic's San Francisco headquarters.
+The game, first announced in 2017, is a joint effort from WB Games San Francisco and Niantic under the Portkey Games label.
+The game is out now in the US for iPhone and iPad and Android devices, coming to the UK on Friday, June 21, and to international territories soon after.

-The game is far enough along in development that Niantic invited a handful of journalists to its offices to get an update and then play a prerelease version.
-(For Android users, you can preregister for the game on the Google Play store, while Apple's iOS App Store isn't accepting preregistrations yet.
-The game is also available for beta testing in New Zealand and Australia.)
+Back in the spring, the wizarding AR mobile game was far enough along in development that Niantic invited a handful of journalists to its offices to get an update and then play a prerelease version.
+Following out short runthrough, Niantic made the game available for beta testing in New Zealand and Australia.

 Prowling the waterfront of San Francisco on a rainy morning, I was surprised by how much I enjoyed this Potter-meets-Pokemon-Go experience.